CFA Piling

 Testing & Verification

-Piles are tested to the agreed programme — static load, PDA dynamic testing, or low-strain integrity testing.
+Piles are tested to the agreed programme — concrete strength and pile integrity testing completed when required.
 All test data and QA records are compiled into a completion report with as-built pile schedules for client records.

 CASE STUDY